 Statistics

-National has two accounts on several popular sites, Twitter being among these.
-Each individual branch has social media accounts of their own, which, for the Hudson Peconic branch, includes two on Twitter.
+National has two accounts on Twitter, Facebook, YouTube, Google+, and Instagram, as well as one on Tumblr.
+Each individual branch has social media accounts of their own, which, for the Hudson Peconic branch, are two on Twitter, Facebook, and Instagram, along with having one on Tumblr and YouTube.
 The reason for this is that one is for health, and another is for action.
 This format applies to their Twitter accounts.

 On Twitter, the main Planned Parenthood Hudson Peconic account (@PPHP) has 1,349 followers, while following 528 other accounts.
 This is around a 2.6:1 ratio of followers to following.
-By the standards of Twitter accounts for organizations, this is not good.
+By the standards of Twitter accounts for organizations, (which, on average, have tens, if not hundreds of thousands of followers (Lee, 2015)) this is not good.
 The activist account (@PPHPActivist) has 2,330 followers, and is following 1,155 other accounts.
 This gives the activist account approximately a 2:1 follower to following ratio, which is not very good, either.
 Of course, it is very possible that this is related to simply being a branch of Planned Parenthood as a whole.
-The main National account (@PPFA) has more than 78.2K followers while following 652 other accounts, for a follower to following ratio in the area of 120:1.
-The National activism account (@PPact) has over 210K followers and follows 1,504 accounts, having a follower to following ratio of 139.8:1 (Twitter, n.d.).
+The main National account (@PPFA) has more than 78.2 thousand followers while following 652 other accounts, for a follower to following ratio in the area of 120:1.
+The National activism account (@PPact) has over 210 thousand followers and follows 1,504 accounts, having a follower to following ratio of 139.8:1 (Twitter, n.d.).
 This does not, however, explain how the number of followers for the Hudson Peconic accounts are as low as they are, considering the Hudson Peconic area has many more people, and therefore many more Twitter users in it.

 Suggestions

 A good part of the reason for this is, perhaps, that neither of the Hudson Peconic Planned Parenthood accounts are verified, whereas the national accounts are.
 Granted, none of the “local” accounts are verified, but that simply means they all should be.
-Verified accounts have priority in search results, so it is very much essential for an organization to have a verified account in order to get a lot of followers on Twitter.(FAQs about verified accounts | Twitter Help Center, n.d.)
+Verified accounts have priority in search results, so it is very useful for an organization to have a verified account in order to get a lot of followers on Twitter.
+Unfortunately, it is impossible to request verification (FAQs about verified accounts | Twitter Help Center, n.d.), so doing this is out of the question.
+It is still, however, very likely to be part of the reason the Hudson Peconic accounts have so few followers.

 One thing which the National accounts do quite well is tweeting at a good rate.
-Something that is easily noticed across both of the Planned Parenthood Hudson Peconic accounts is that they tweet rather scarcely.
+Something that is easily noticed across both of the Planned Parenthood Hudson Peconic accounts is that they tweet rather scarcely, meaning they may tweet every few days or so, but not very often.
 When they do, in fact, tweet, it is typically to post a news article from another website.
 The problem with doing this on a fast-paced platform such as Twitter is that few people will want to follow an account with tweets that are so rare, and which do not follow the 60-30-10 rule.
 The 60-30-10 rule states that tweets from an organization’s Twitter account should be 60% retweets and links, 30% conversation, and 10% announcements (Ochos, 2011).
 Planned Parenthood Hudson Peconic has too many retweets and links, with too little conversation and announcements.
 Many popular corporate accounts tweet at least once daily, and provide original content in those tweets.
 This engages their followers, and makes them want to interact with the tweets in question.
 The Hudson Peconic branch could probably learn from the content of those accounts.